 iron law of history.
 This fallacy

-arbitrarily declares a priori that since we can never know
+arbitrarily proclaims a priori that since we can never know everything or foresee

-and vitiating any and all "do-gooder" human efforts to improve
+and vitiating any and all "do-gooder" efforts to improve

 expect defeat and be ready to roll with the punches